smmkolesnikov/pga-declarations/README.md

 # Open Terms Archive - pga services

-These services declarations are maintained by the Platform Governance Archive at Center for Media Communication and Information Research (ZeMKI) Universität Bremen and tracked on [Open Terms Archive](https://opentermsarchive.org).
+These services declarations are maintained by the [Platform Governance Archive](https://pga.hiig.de/) at the Universität Bremen's [Center for Media Communication and Information Research (ZeMKI)](https://www.uni-bremen.de/zemki) and tracked on [Open Terms Archive](https://opentermsarchive.org).

 These service declarations are consumed by the [Open Terms Archive engine](https://github.com/ambanum/OpenTermsArchive).
 See the Open Terms Archive [contribution guidelines](https://github.com/OpenTermsArchive/contrib-declarations/blob/main/CONTRIBUTING.md) to learn how to add and update services or documents.